Problematic Payor Policies

 ASRS believes that most prior authorization, step-therapy and treatment-interval requirements are inefficient, opaque and result in patient care delays.
 The ASRS takes a multipronged approach to opposing problematic payor policies that includes:

 - Responding to payor policies at the state and federal levels;

 - Supporting reform principles; and

 - Providing practice resources.

-Prior Authorization and Utilization Management
+Prior Authorization and Step-Therapy Updates